achekh/neos-critical-github-io/Guide/directory-structure.md

 nav_exclude: true
 ---
 # Directory Structure
+This section explains the concept of Directory Structure.
 ***
 The Mini Program comes with an `app` directory that describes the overall program and consists of multiple `page` directories to describe the respective pages.